radio-pi/python-websocket-backend/README.md

 # Development

-It's recomended to use virtualenv!
+It's recommended to use virtualenv!

 Install dependencies with: